 This point serves two purposes.
 Obviously, you need to feed yourself, and developing or expanding your culinary skills is necessary for this.
 Additionally, delicious food is (in my opinion), one of the best forms of activism.
-Decadent, hearty, satisfying meals are likely to silence those who may be acting less than supportive of your new life change; you never know who might be swayed by your masterpiece!
+Decadent, hearty, satisfying meals are likely to silence those who may be acting less than supportive of you going vegan; you never know who might be swayed by your masterpiece!
 If you’re not super excited about this, I understand.
-I never used to cook (unless you consider following the directions on a box of Kraft mac ‘n cheese “cooking”); I considered it a chore, but I was forced into it as a hungry new vegan.
+I never used to cook- unless you consider following the directions on a box of Kraft mac ‘n cheese “cooking”.
+I considered it a chore, but I was forced into it as a hungry new vegan.
 As the years went by, I fell more and more in love with my time in the kitchen.
 Now, I honestly get annoyed when I’m too busy to make a big, gourmet dinner!
 You may want to invest in a few new kitchen tools/appliances, I list some of my most commonly used items in my Amazon shop.
 You can find my favorite cookbooks here, but I also recommend checking out these fantastic vegan food blogs:

-#6: Resources exist that will make your life easier.
+#6: Resources exist that will make going vegan much easier.

 I honestly have NO idea how the vegans of 20 or 30 years ago figured things out without the magic of social media, blogs, or apps.
 Kudos to them!
 Fortunately for the newbie vegans of today, infinite assistance is right at your fingertips.
 These are some of the top resources I use (aside from the last one, which I’m still figuring out):